fcrozatier/choco-ui/src/docs/mixins/group/+group.md

 ---

-## Toggle group example
+## Example: Toggle group

-A toggle group is a group of toggle buttons, so we can apply the `Group` mixin to our `ToggleButton` class.
+Let's build a toy toggle group to see the `Group` mixin in action.
+A toggle group is a group of toggle buttons, so we should apply the `Group` mixin to the `ToggleButton` class.

 The `Group` mixin will internally extend the passed in `ToggleButton` class to manage focus, track active elements etc. and store this extended class in the `Item` property.